Job Scripts on Olivia

 #SBATCH --mem-per-cpu=2G

-This job will get 2 nodes, and run 4 processes on each of them, each process getting 64 cpus.
-All in all, that will be two whole nodes on Olivia.
+This job will run 2 processes on the node, each process getting 64 cpus.

-The Olivia Sample MPI Job page has an example of a normal MPI job.
+The Olivia Sample MPI Job page has an example of a small MPI job.

 Accel